gemarcano/AmbiqSuiteSDK/README.md

 building the SDK using meson.

 # Current SDK Version
-2.4.2

-There are newer SDK versions available upstream for the Apollo3 (3.0.0 appears to be the latest).
+3.0.0 (possibly the last version supporting the Apollo3 MCUs)

 # Getting Started